charlieknoll/crypto-tracker/README.md

 - Assign names and account types to the "Unnamed Accounts" - it is helpful to open the apps in 2 tabs, one with "Accounts" page open and one with "Chain Transactions" page open
 - Ctrl+click to open the Chain Transaction on etherscan
 - It is important to set the account type for tax classification purposes

+### Get prices for outdated or untracked coins

+- Add code the price-provider to return hardcoded price, e.g. 2021-04-29 3Crv = 1.01